Mela User Guide

 MIDI Delay

-The module delays MIDI signal by a specified amount.
+The MIDI Delay module delays the MIDI signal by a specified amount.

 Mode

-The delay mode: Time (in seconds) or tempo-synced values.
+Selects the delay mode: Time or one of the tempo-synced options.

 Time